aloop/aml-css/README.md

   naming conventions and code style.
 * Look into the possibility of regression testing to determine when changes affect layout or style.
-* Do proper versioning.
-Too in flux at the moment!
+* Proper versioning.
+Too unstable to bother with for now.

 ## Install